Niestsabes/poke-guesser/README.md

 However, if Pokémon's name does not contain that letter, you lose a life.

 **Fully reveal the name of the Pokémon before losing your lives to win.**

+Access the game by clicking on this link: [pokeguesser.azurewebsites.net](https://pokeguesser.azurewebsites.net) to play the game.

 ## Available NPM Scripts